 A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
 This triennial review resulted in a revised IAS19 report being issued as at 31 March 2022.
-We are in the process of testing the underlying data which supports this triennial review in order to provide assurance over the revised IAS19 entries.
+The Council has appropriately updated the financial statements to reflect the revised IAS 19 reporting entries.